-- " Development will establish and/or rehabilitate a fauna corridor linking remnant vegetation in the Plunkett Conservation Park in the east and the Birnam Range west of the UDA, providing movement opportunities and habitat for a number of species, in particular the koala. - " Buildings and other development respond positively to the key environmental issues of climate change, healthy waterways and waste management and take advantage of attractive views and vistas. - " Utilities and services are provided in an efficient and environmentally sustainable manner in accordance with industry best practice.
+- " Buildings and other development respond positively to the key environmental issues of climate change, healthy waterways and waste management and take advantage of attractive views and vistas. - " Utilities and services are provided in an efficient and environmentally sustainable manner in accordance with industry best practice.